 We know we have to work ever harder to attract, retain and support our members, to maximise our influence, to modernise how we operate, and to make RIBA more effective and sustainable.

 We are getting the organisation into the right shape and scale: smaller and leaner.
 Our corporate team restructure is almost complete and we’re in the process of reducing our property footprint – all to help reduce our operating costs.
 In 2021, following the successful sale of NBS, a very significant protected cash sum was delivered back to RIBA, however, the loss of dividend income and the pandemic, combined with other factors, resulted in an operating deficit of £8m.
 We are therefore taking decisive and targeted action to put the organisation on a much more stable and sustainable footing.
-We have a target of reducing the operational deficit to zero in 2023.

 We’re reducing silos, eliminating duplication, and centralising core competencies to create a leaner, more agile, and much more member-focussed organisation – this includes growing an endowment fund from which interest can support member activities.